sentric/hannibal/README.markdown

 This tool tries to fill that gap by answering the following questions:
  - How well are regions balanced over the cluster?
  - How well are the regions split for each table?
- - What is going on on particular regions?
-How long do compactions take?
+ - How do regions evolve over time?

 ## Requirements & Limitations